sachinsshetty/warehouse/docs/prompts_sachin.md

 "Generate a JSON object for a book that includes an array of authors.
 The array must contain at least two authors."

+ Prompt 8

+ "Analyse the image and Generate a JSON object that contains details about all the different fruits, including their names, colors, and tastes."